Shopify/ruby-lsp/TROUBLESHOOTING.md

 ## Common issues

-There are three main sources of issues users typically face during activation: outdated version activation, shell problems, or Bundler related problems.
+There are three main sources of issues users typically face during activation: outdated version, shell problems, or Bundler related problems.

-### Outdated Version Activation
+### Outdated Version

 In some circumstances, the version of Ruby LSP activated may be very outdated.